 his chronic illnesses had weakened him.
 Maybe he thought a few more hours of stolen rest would not matter.
 Perhaps he thought it was too late to escape to Texas and resuscitate a western Confederacy there.
 Perhaps he did not want to flee, run away to a foreign land, and vanish from history.

 On May 5, after more than a month on the run and three weeks after Lincoln’s assassination, Davis and the men still traveling with him reunited with his wife, Varina, and her party in east central Georgia.
 Davis had not seen Varina and their four children since they had parted in Richmond.
 The president took his eight-year-old son Jefferson Davis Jr. shooting.
-Col. William Preston Johnston observed the target practice.
+Colonel William Preston Johnston observed the target practice.
 The president “let little Jeff. shoot his Deringers at a mark, and then handed me one of the unloaded pistols, which he asked me to carry.”
 When Davis and Johnston turned their discussion to their escape route, the colonel “distinctly understood that we were going to Texas.”

 For reasons unknown, the camp posted no guards that night, even though they faced a genuine threat of attack from either ex-Confederate soldiers—ruthless, war-weary bandits bent on plunder—or Union cavalry on the hunt for Davis.
-It was no secret that bandits had been shadowing Varina Davis’s wagon train for several days, and they could strike anytime without warning.
+It was no secret that bandits had been shadowing Varina Davis’ wagon train for several days, and they could strike anytime without warning.
 That was the reason Davis had reunited with Varina, instead of pushing on alone.

 Davis had not planned on spending the night of May 9 camped with his wife and children near Irwinville.
 Unless he abandoned the wagon train and moved fast on horseback, accompanied by no more than three or four men, he had little chance of escape.
-By this time the Union was flooding Georgia with soldiers and canvassing every crossroads, guarding every river crossing, and searching every town.
-Furthermore, the Federals had recruited local blacks, with their expert knowledge of back roads and hiding places, to help in the manhunt for the fugitive president.
+By this time, the Union was flooding Georgia with soldiers and canvassing every crossroads, guarding every river crossing, and searching every town.
+Also, the Federals had recruited local blacks, with their expert knowledge of back roads and hiding places, to help in the manhunt for the fugitive president.

 Davis told his aides that he would leave the camp sometime during the night.
 He was dressed for the road: a dark, wide-brimmed felt hat; a signature wool frock coat of Confederate gray; gray trousers; high black leather riding boots, and spurs.
 His horse, tied near Varina’s tent, was already saddled and ready to ride, its saddle holsters loaded with Davis’s pistols.